Grape harvest, tomb image at Thebes

 A central task of biblical anthropology is to uncover antecedents; something coming before what is described in the text.
 Biblical anthropology seeks to understand the cultural context of the Bible at the oldest levels.
 It is concerned with ancestors and received traditions.
 What events preceded the events recounted?
 From what earlier context did certain practices develop?
 What traces of ancient memory can be uncovered?

 The biblical text always speaks of something older, some prior action that solicits a response from later generations.
 The later generations are told to see the God of Abraham, Isaac and Jacob.
 There is a thick cultural web surrounding that God.

 Here is what some people have to say on this topic.
-(I'd be interested in readers' opinions on this question.
-Please leave a comment.)

 Michael F: Science and beliefs do not mix.

 Alice L: Science begins in belief.
 One must believe something to begin to think scientifically.

 Gioiello: Bible and theology are not the enemy of the biological evolution; they are superfluous.